zlc1004/tgcrosschat/README.md

 A Discord ↔ Telegram bridge that forwards messages between the two platforms in real-time.

+Made for users that use Telegram as their main messaging app but have friends on Discord.

 ## 🚀 **Recommended: Use the Manager Bot**

 For easy setup and management of multiple instances, use our **Telegram bot manager**: